Political positions of Tulsi Gabbard: Foreign policy

-Council on Foreign Relations

-Gabbard was a five-year "term member" of the Council on Foreign Relations (CFR).
-When asked about her involvement in it, she said that while many in CFR did not share her worldview, "If we only sit in rooms with people who we agree with, then we won’t be able to bring about the kind of change that we need to see."

 Counterterrorism and Islamic extremism

-Following her 2017 visit to Syria, Gabbard opposed US involvement in regime change, calling it counterproductive to defeating ISIL, Al-Qaeda, and other terrorist organizations.

 Gabbard considers herself a hawk on war on terror.
 She favors a "very limited use of drones" in situations where the "military is not able to get in without creating an unacceptable level of risk."

 Gabbard criticized the Obama administration for "refusing" to say that "Islamic extremists" are waging a war against the United States.
 She has said it was Al-Qaeda who "attacked us on 9/11" and it is they who "must be defeated."
 She continued: "Obama won't bomb them in Syria.
 Putin did."

 In 2016, Gabbard spoke out against Islamism, stating "The ideology shared by ISIS, Al Qaeda and affiliated terrorist organizations is Islamism.
-Distinct from the religion of Islam, Islamism is a radical political ideology of violent jihad aimed at establishing a totalitarian society governed by laws based on a particular interpretation of Islam.”
+Distinct from the religion of Islam, Islamism is a radical political ideology of violent jihad aimed at establishing a totalitarian society governed by laws based on a particular interpretation of Islam."

 On December 20, 2019, the Stop Arming Terrorists Act that she introduced in 2017 became law as part of National Defense Authorization Act for Fiscal Year 2020, § 1228 to prohibit the Department of Defense from "knowingly providing weapons or any other form of support to Al Qaeda, Jabhat Fateh al-Sham, the Islamic State" (Note: Josh Gottheimer's (D-NJ-5) amendment to add "Hamas, Hizballah, Palestine Islamic Jihad, al-Shabaab, Islamic Revolutionary Guard Corps" was also incorporated.) or other terrorist groups or individual or groups affiliated with any such organization.

 Gabbard's views on Islamic terrorism have distinguished her from many mainstream Democrats.
 In 2015 she met with U.S.-backed Egyptian president Abdel Fattah el-Sisi to discuss "the threat of ISIS and Islamic extremist groups".
 She has advocated increasing pressure on Pakistan to stop terrorist attacks and expressed "solidarity with India" in reference to the 2016 Uri attack.
 Gabbard has said she is mindful that most Muslims are not extremist, but has criticised Obama and Hillary Clinton for not acknowledging the threat posed by radical Islam.